Perl/PPCs/ppcs/ppc0028-custom-prefix-postfix-operators.md

 There is however a possiblity of a conceptual clash with the other "custom operators" idea, which was added in Perl 5.14 and allows new kinds of opcodes in generated optrees whose behaviour is provided by XS functions.
 Those are not "operators" in the syntax sense of the word.

-Likewise, the `XS::Parse;:Infix` module would get renamed to `XS::Parse::Operator`, and allow for expanded API to support these new operator shapes.
+Likewise, the `XS::Parse::Infix` module would get renamed to `XS::Parse::Operator`, and allow for expanded API to support these new operator shapes.

 ## Backwards Compatibility